flux-framework/rfc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This specification describes how Flux Remote Procedure Call (RPC) is
-built on top of CMB1 request and response messages.
+built on top of Flux request and response messages.

 :doc:`7/Flux Coding Style Guide <spec_7>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~